neng-ji/Measure_Reverberation/README.md

 - Custom-built **microphone** and **speaker boards** for data collection
 - Offline data analysis based on **Schroeder’s method** for reverberation measurement
-- Accurate transformation of non-linear functions into linear for simpler fitting
-- **Successful implementation** of this method in a real-world setting

 ### Methodology